Manuel-GG-89/toretto/README.md

   - Possibility to incorporate it as a service of the linux system and use the logged in user as an encryption key.

 You just need any Gnu-Linux desktop distro, or a WSL (Windows subsystem) distro to put this on the road.

---> This is just the forked (first commit) code.
-The new code will be added soon.

 --> And remeber, this is just recreational and educational programming.
 Do not blame.